Sacral Hysteropexy

 What happens during surgery?

 The surgery is performed under general anaesthetic (you are completely asleep).
-The operation may require an incision on your abdomen or be performed by laparoscopy or using a robotic system (key-hole surgery).
+The operation may require an incision on your abdomen or be performed by laparoscopy or using a robotic system (keyhole surgery).
 Dr Carey usually performs this operation by laparoscopy or robotically, but he will advise you which method is best for you.
-Your uterus is suspended with a synthetic graft or using your own tissue (fascia lata) from the front of your sacrum (tail bone).
+Your uterus is suspended with a graft using your own tissue (fascia lata) from the front of your sacrum (tail bone).
 This provides very strong support for your uterus.
 A surgical repair of your vagina may be required, depending on the type of prolapse you have.
 At the end of the operation, a catheter is inserted into your bladder to drain urine.
-This will remain in place over night.
+This will remain in place overnight.
 A cystoscopy (looking inside the bladder) will usually be performed at the end of the surgery to check that no damage has occurred to the bladder or ureters (the tubes running from the kidneys down to the bladder).

 If you experience complications after you leave hospital, contact Dr Carey or the nursing staff on 1 West at the Epworth Freemasons Hospital for advice.
 In an emergency you may attend the Royal Women’s Hospital, Parkville or Epworth Hospital, Richmond emergency department or attend your closest hospital emergency department.